folio-org/folio-org.github.io/doc/automation.md

+---
+layout: page
-# FOLIO build, test, and deployment infrastructure
+title: Build, test, and deployment infrastructure
+---

 ## Overview

-The following describes the implementation, processes, and automated workflow for FOLIO projects maintained in the GitHub repository at https://github.com/folio-org.
+This document describes the implementation, processes, and automated workflow for FOLIO projects maintained in the GitHub repository at https://github.com/folio-org

 The build, test, release, and deployment processes are, in large part, orchestrated and automated by Jenkins.
 A Nexus repository is used to host FOLIO Maven artifacts and NPM packages, and Docker Hub is used as the Docker registry for Docker images.
 AWS provides the infrastructure used to host Jenkins and Nexus as well permanent and on-demand resources for FOLIO integration testing and demos.

 ## Jenkins